Congratulations on the arrival of your new family member! We’ve put together some basic puppy information to help you get started.

 Two weeks after second vaccination: Commence walks around the block.
 Avoid dog faeces and other dogs.

-Two weeks after third vaccination: Fully immunised – go for it.
+Two weeks after final vaccination: Fully immunised – go for it!

 The most common worms that affect dogs in Australia are roundworm, hookworm, tapeworm and whipworm.
 Worms are a common cause of ill health in pets and can cause problems such as loss of appetite, vomiting, diarrhoea and in severe cases, death.
-We recommend the following regime for puppies:
+Puppies should be wormed:

 - Fortnightly worming from 2 weeks old to 3 months old